- Your dog may enjoy okra from time to time, but give it sparingly ✔️

-- Raw okra is the safest option, but cooked okra without added ingredients like oil and salt is also okay ✔️
+- Raw okra is the safest, but if you cook it without oil and salt, it’s also okay ✔️

-- Pickled okra should be avoided as it is high in sodium which can cause dehydration and kidney problems in dogs ⚠️
+- Avoid pickled okra – it’s high in sodium, which can cause dehydration and overworked kidneys ⚠️

 Can Okra Be Bad for Dogs?

 Hey, let’s dive into the possible hazards of treating our furry friends to some okra!
 First off, be cautious about the high oxalate content, which might lead to kidney stones or other complications in certain pups.
 If your doggo has a history with kidney issues, it’s a good idea to steer clear of okra.